DataDog/datadog-operator/README.md

 ## Overview

 > [!WARNING]
-> Operator release v1.7.0 removes support for DatadogAgent `v1alpha1` reconciliation (`v2APIEnabled` flag). v1.8.0 will remove conversion webhook as well and users will not be able to apply DadadogAgent `v1alpha1` manifest.
+> Operator release v1.7.0 removes support for DatadogAgent `v1alpha1` reconciliation (`v2APIEnabled` flag). v1.8.0 will remove the conversion webhook as well, and users will not be able to apply the DatadogAgent `v1alpha1` manifest.
 >
 > Operator release v1.8.0 will deprecate CRDs of `apiextensions.k8s.io/v1beta1` version.
 They will be kept in the repo but will not be updated.
 They will be removed in release v1.10.0.